iharsuvorau/lammps/src/USER-FEMOCS/README.md

     $ make install

-If the installation completes without an error message, the same Makefile could be used to compile & link FEMOCS and LAMMPS by running in the same directory
+If the installation completes without any error message, the same Makefile could be used to compile & link FEMOCS and LAMMPS by running in the same directory

     $ make release